Missing and Murdered Indigenous Women: Inuksuit stone monuments

 Since late 2015 Kristen Villebrun, a local activist in Hamilton, Ontario, and about ten other Indigenous women have been constructing inuksuit stone monuments on the Chedoke Radial Trail.
 An inuksuk (plural inuksuit) is a human-built stone structure commonly used for navigation or as trail markers.
 Inuksuk translates to "in the likeness of a human".
 The Chedoke Radial trail connects to the Chedoke Creek, a watercourse in Hamilton.

 The women began the project in October 2015 when they noticed that shadows cast by previously constructed inuksuit on the trail were lifelike and reminiscent of women.
 These activists saw an opportunity to use these structures as a way of drawing attention to the issue of the missing women.
 They have constructed 1,181 inuksuit, working for six hours a day, four days a week.
 The project has attracted many questions, with hundreds of people stopping to inquire about the inuksuit.
 The women welcomed the questions, and they announced their intention to continue to build the female inuksuit until the government undertook an official inquiry into missing Indigenous women.
 In December 2015 Prime Minister Justin Trudeau announced he would initiate such an inquiry.

 In February 2016, Lucy Annanack (Nunavik) and a team of women built and placed another 1,200 inuksuit in Montreal, Quebec.

-Missing & Murdered
+Missing and Murdered

-In October 2016 journalist Connie Walker and the Canadian Broadcasting Corporation launched a podcast titled Who Killed Alberta Williams?
-The eight-part podcast examines the missing and murdered Indigenous women crisis in Canada though the lens of a specific case, the murder of Alberta Williams in 1989 along the Highway of Tears in British Columbia.
+In October 2016 journalist Connie Walker and the Canadian Broadcasting Corporation launched a podcast titled Missing and Murdered: Who Killed Alberta Williams?
+The eight-part first season examines the Missing and Murdered Indigenous Women crisis in Canada though the lens of a specific case, the murder of Alberta Williams in 1989 along the Highway of Tears in British Columbia.
 The series was nominated for a Webby Award.

-In 2018, another season of the series, "Finding Cleo", profiled the case of Cleo Nicotine Semaganis.
+The 2018 season, Missing and Murdered: Finding Cleo, profiles the case of Cleopatra Semaganis Nicotine.

+After she left the CBC, Walker created another podcast called Stolen.
+The first season, Stolen: The Search for Jermain focussed on the disappearance of Jermain Charlo, a Bitterroot Salish woman who went missing in Missoula, Montana in 2018.

-In 2019 the podcast True Consequences covered the missing and murdered Indigenous women and girls issues in an interview with Cheyenne Antonio from the Coalition to Stop Violence Against Native Women.
+Another unrelated podcast, Missing and Murdered: True Consequences covers the MMIWG crisis and features an interview with Cheyenne Antonio from the Coalition to Stop Violence Against Native Women.